27 Best Blogging Tools to Help You Grow Your Blog in 2018

 With Google Analytics, you can track how and when users visit your blog.
-This information is important indicators of the results of your effort in creating and promoting your blog.
+These information are important indicators of the results of your effort in creating and promoting your blog.

 You can install WordPress plugins such as Google Analytics Dashboard for WP (GADWP) to quickly integrate Google Analytics with your blog.